StefanPapp/udacity_anahit/README.md

 # udacity_capstone
-This is a Kubernetes based application for text recognition
+Udacity_Capstone is a text recognition that is containerised.

+The project is split into one parts:
+1. A Text Analyser